Analytic non-abelian Hodge theory: The Betti, de Rham and harmonic functors on Banach algebras

-\begin{remark} Adapting the ideas of \cite{htpy}, the functor $\oR^B_{X,x}$ has a natural extension to those simplicial Fr\'echet algebras $B_{\bt}$ for which $B_n \to \pi_0B$ is a pro-nilpotent extension for each $n$.
+\begin{remark} Adapting the ideas of \cite{htpy}, the functor $\oR^B_{X,x}$ has a natural extension to those simplicial Banach algebras $B_{\bt}$ for which $B_n \to \pi_0B$ is a nilpotent extension for each $n$.
 Explicitly, we could set $ \oR^B_{X,x}(B)$ to be the set of homotopy classes of maps $G(\Sing(X,x)) \to B_{\bt}^{\by}$ of simplicial groups, where $G$ is Kan's loop group.
 This functor admits a tensor structure extending Lemma \ref{tensorstr0},